darinz/PSL/02_linear_regression/03_practical_issues.md

 #### Guidelines for Interpretation

 **1. Consider Both Statistical and Practical Significance:**
-- A significant F-test doesn't guarantee a meaningful relationship
+- A significant F-test doesn't guarantee a meaningful relationship - like detecting a tiny improvement that's not worth the effort
-- A high R² doesn't guarantee statistical significance (especially with small samples)
+- A high R² doesn't guarantee statistical significance (especially with small samples) - like having a big effect but not enough data to be sure

 **2. Effect Size Guidelines:**
-- R² < 0.01: Negligible effect
+- R² < 0.01: Negligible effect - like a difference so small you can't taste it
-- 0.01 ≤ R² < 0.09: Small effect
+- 0.01 ≤ R² < 0.09: Small effect - like a subtle improvement
-- 0.09 ≤ R² < 0.25: Medium effect
+- 0.09 ≤ R² < 0.25: Medium effect - like a noticeable improvement
-- R² ≥ 0.25: Large effect
+- R² ≥ 0.25: Large effect - like a major improvement

 **3. Sample Size Considerations:**
-- With large samples (>1000), focus more on effect size than p-values
+- With large samples (>1000), focus more on effect size than p-values - like caring more about how big the improvement is than whether it's statistically detectable
-- With small samples (<50), be cautious about interpreting non-significant results
+- With small samples (<50), be cautious about interpreting non-significant results - like not being sure about the effect when you have few taste testers
-- Consider power analysis when designing studies
+- Consider power analysis when designing studies - like planning how many taste testers you need to detect a meaningful difference

 **4. Domain-Specific Interpretation:**
-- What constitutes a "meaningful" effect varies by field
+- What constitutes a "meaningful" effect varies by field - like different standards for what counts as "good cooking"
-- Consider the cost and feasibility of interventions
+- Consider the cost and feasibility of interventions - like whether the extra ingredients are worth the cost
-- Consult with subject matter experts
+- Consult with subject matter experts - like asking experienced chefs for advice

 ---